UselessMnemonic/OpenWiz/README.md

 All MAC addresses are unformatted, 12-digit, lowercase hex strings.
 All IP addresses are IPv4, in standard dot notation.
 #### JSON Fields
 ##### `method` : The method called, either by the app or the light.
+* `registration` : Called by a client to search for lights on the local network.
+* `pulse` : Called by a client to signal a light for updates (?)
-* `syncPilot` : Called by the remote light to tell a client of its current state.
+* `firstBeat` : Called by a remote light to tell a client of its configuration (?)

 * `getPilot` : Called by the client to ask a remote light of its current state.
 * `setPilot` : Called by a client to change the state of a remote light.
+* `syncPilot` : Called by the remote light to tell a client of its current state.

+*  `getUserConfig` : Called by a client to ask a remote light of any user settings
+*  `setUserConfig` : Called by a client to change a remote light's user settings
+*  `getSystemConfig` : Called by a client to ask a remote light of any internal configuration
-* `registration` : Called by a client to search for lights on the local network.
+*  `setSystemConfig` : Called by a client to change a remote light's internal configuration
 ##### `result` and `params` : Similar fields used to capture the state variables of a light.
-* `homeId` : The Home ID of the target light, used in the `registration` method.
-* `phoneIp` : The IP of the client, used in the `registration` method.
-* `phoneMac` : The MAC of the client, used in the `registration` method.
-* `register` : Wether a registration is occuring, seemingly.
-* `mac` : The MAC of the remote light, used in replies to some methods.
-* `rssi` : The RSSI of the last transmission, always a part of the `result`.
 * `state` : Wether the remote light is on.
 * `sceneId` : The Scene ID of the selected scene playing on the remote light.
 * `speed` : The speed at which the selected scene is playing.
+* `play` : Whether the current scene is playing.
 * `r` : The Red componenet of the selected color.
 * `g` : The Green component of the selected color.
 * `b` : The Blue component of the selected color.